Single Source Facility Services

-Facilities Management – Single Source Supplier
+Facilities Management – Single Source Facility Services

 Consider the Opportunities

-The first opportunity for the customer is the convenience of “one call will fix all”, but there is another less obvious opportunity for the customer and that is the investment by the vendor in the customer, keeping the vendor loyal proactive.
+The first opportunity for the customer is the convenience of “one call will fix all”, but there is another less obvious opportunity for the customer and that is the investment by the vendor in the customer, keeping the vendor loyal and proactive.

-If multiple services and/or a portfolio of property is served by the facility manager vendor, the vendor has a greater exposure.
+If multiple services and/or a portfolio of property is served by the facility manager vendor, the vendor has greater exposure.
 It is in the interest of the vendor to ensure all parties are constantly satisfied with the performance of the facility manager’s staff and suppliers.
 The vendor has a greater risk as more “eggs are placed into the same basket”.

 Can the services Facility Services vendor become “complacent?”